-More and more ecommerce businesses are seeing the benefits of outsourcing fulfillment to a 3PL.
-While you may think it’s cheaper and more efficient to manage fulfillment in-house, many ecommerce businesses actually grow faster while reducing costs by working with 3PLs:
+More and more ecommerce businesses are seeing the benefits of outsourcing fulfilment to a 3PL.
+While you may think it’s cheaper and more efficient to manage fulfilment in-house, many ecommerce businesses actually grow faster while reducing costs by working with 3PLs:

 Michael Peters, VP of E-Commerce Operations at TB12

-How ShipBob can increase revenue by optimizing fulfillment
+How ShipBob can increase revenue by optimising fulfilment

-ShipBob is a 3PL used by growing ecommerce brands to handle fulfillment and warehousing.
+ShipBob is a 3PL used by growing ecommerce brands to handle fulfilment and warehousing.

-By partnering with ShipBob, ecommerce merchants are able to turn fulfillment and warehousing into a revenue driver instead of a cost center.
+By partnering with ShipBob, ecommerce merchants are able to turn fulfilment and warehousing into a revenue driver instead of a cost centre.
 Here’s how ecommerce businesses grow faster while reducing costs with ShipBob:

 Many ecommerce businesses can’t compete with Amazon’s 2-day delivery.
 It’s a high-converting shipping option that many ecommerce businesses wish they could have.